What are Endangered Elements:

 Report on Critical Raw Materials for the EU (2014)

 This report examines materials of high economic importance and high supply risk to the EU.
 Of 54 candidates, 20 materials are identified as critical.

 5th Chemical Sciences and Society Summit (CS3) 2013 Whitepaper: Efficient Utilization of Elements (2013)

-This whitepaper provides an overview of the main elements facing supply restrictions and research areas of importance such as materials for energy production, catalysis, and reuse and recovery.
-The report concludes with bulleted recommendations.
+This whitepaper provides an overview of the main elements facing supply restrictions and research areas of importance, with recommendations.
+This includes materials for energy production, catalysis, and reuse and recovery.

 This book addresses the economic, political, and research challenges presented by the limited global supply of rare earth elements and precious metal.
 Chapters focus on recovery methods and are drawn from the chemistry, engineering, and biotechnology sectors.

-This report published by the American Physical Society and Materials Research Society focuses on materials used in new technologies that face future supply constraints and outlines steps the U.S. can take to mitigate this risk.
+This report published focuses on materials used in new technologies that face future supply constraints.
+It also outlines steps the U.S. can take to mitigate this risk.